CSBOWMA/sudoku/README.md

 ## goal
 - Experience creating a basic game engine by utilizing [RaylibC](https://www.raylib.com/), A graphics library that utilizies OpenGL, to create a sudoku game.
-- [branchless optimization](https://en.algorithmica.org/hpc/pipelining/branchless/), a programming technique that prevents the possiblities of branch misprediction.
+- utilize [branchless optimization](https://en.algorithmica.org/hpc/pipelining/branchless/), a programming technique that prevents the possiblities of branch misprediction.
 - Follow object oriented principals allowing for ease of development and code reusability.
 - strictly utilize the [c++ memory library](https://cplusplus.com/reference/memory/) to properly handle memory management without fear of memory leaks.